Unlocking the Potential: The Importance of Educational Assessments in Perth

 Our ADHD assessment process is explained here

 This includes discussing your child’s and family’s background and history, previous assessments, etc. Follow-up consultation via office, phone or skype

 How much do your educational assessments cost?

-Full WAIS administration, reporting and feedback fee is $230 per hour and usually involves an initial consultation, two 2 hour assessment meetings and report preparation.
+Full WAIS administration, reporting and feedback fee is $230 per hour for Registered Psychologists and $240 per hour for Clinical Psychologists and usually involves an initial consultation, two 2 hour assessment meetings and report preparation.